-Late April, 2014.
-It is now early summer as I write this piece.
-Last fall (2013) I had begun seriously looking at bicycles that would work better than my trusty old Specialized Crossroads on the many dirt trails around Anchorage.
+It is now early summer 2014 as I write this piece.
+Just last fall I had begun seriously looking at bicycles that would work better than my trusty old Specialized Crossroads on the many dirt trails around Anchorage.
 I had been looking forward to a new mountain bike ever since, and here I was on my very cool new Specialized Hardrock “Hardtail 29er” on my favorite paved trail, Anchorage’s Tony Knowles Coastal Trail.
 I rode my usual out and back nine-mile route from Point Woronzoff to the hill that rises from the flats up to the Kincaid Park chalet.
 No problems, and I felt great about finally having a bike I had waited so long for.
 Continue reading

 Note: I first wrote this January 2, 2015, while camped in southeast Arizona in a camper van I had at the time.

 Ten different cats have been a part of my bachelor household for different stretches of the past 36 years.
 As any cat owner knows, their pets are individuals and can be independent little cusses, some more than others.
 Then occasionally, one joins the family who seems to be maybe not so much independent as just slow.
 “Slow” is a kinder term than stupid.
 One of my current two cats, “Lighter,” as sweet as he is, is just such a cat.
 I adopted Lighter (an orange tabby) and his fraternal twin brother Darker, as kittens in 2008 while I lived in Whittier, Alaska.
 Darker died from a wasting liver disease summer 2014, but Lighter is still going strong, along with Boots, my old-girl black-and-white “tuxedo cat.”

 The latest episode of Lighter’s slowness happened just last night.
 Continue reading